Skip to main content

 Spice Explorers Spice of the Month Club

-August’s Spice of the Month: Dill!
+September's Spice of the Month: Paprika!

 Stop in to grab a spice packet and a brochure that provides fun facts about this month's spice, recipes you can make at home, and cookbook recommendations to take your meals to the next level!